-Currently, President Trump’s executive order bars anyone from the following countries from entering the United States for at least 90 days: Iran, Iraq, Somalia, Sudan, Syria, and Yemen.
-It bans all refugees for 120 days, and bans Syrian refugees indefinitely.
+Currently, President Trump’s executive order bars anyone from the following countries from entering the United States for at least 90 days: Iran, Libya, Somalia, Sudan, Syria, and Yemen.
+It bans all refugees for 120 days.

 The ban includes all refugees from any country, except members of minority religious groups for whom exceptions may be made on a case-by-case basis.

 Trump administration files notice to appeal ruling blocking travel ban | CNN